The aim of these principles is to establish a transparent framework for relationships between the private sector and the ICRC.

 The ICRC's specific mandate is to promote international humanitarian law and to protect and assist the victims of conflict.
 As a result, the ICRC looks in particular at corporate conduct in war-prone areas and at corporate relations with host governments and local communities.

-1. As a matter of absolute priority, the ICRC shall not accept any support from a company if this might endanger the capacity of the organization to carry out its mandate in accordance with the principles above.
+1. As a matter of absolute priority, the ICRC shall not accept any support from a company, foundation, or individual if this might endanger the capacity of the organization to carry out its mandate in accordance with the principles above.

-2. The ICRC shall seek or accept the support of companies only if their policies and activities do not fundamentally contradict the guiding principles set out above.
+2. The ICRC shall seek or accept the support of companies, foundations or individuals only if their policies and / or activities do not fundamentally contradict the guiding principles set out above.
 This criterion addresses the requirement in Article 23 of the Movement's Regulations on the Use of the Red Cross/Red Crescent Emblem, which stipulates that: "[a business partner ] ... must in no way be engaged in activities running counter to the Movement's objectives and Principles or which might be regarded by the public as controversial."

-3. The ICRC shall assess the potential impact of a partnership with a company on its public image and reputation.
+3. The ICRC shall assess the potential impact of a partnership with a company, foundation or individual on its public image and reputation.

 A. The ICRC neither seeks nor accepts support from companies involved in the direct manufacture or sale of arms , or having a majority stake in such companies.